-Every day at work, I sit down at my desk and type hundreds, sometimes thousands, of words.
-I do it for a living.
+Every day at work, I sit down at my desk and type hundreds, sometimes thousands, of words for a living.
 But that hasn’t saved me from being a lousy typist.
 I’m not slow.
 I certainly don’t hunt and peck.
 But I am sloppy as all get out.
 I let my hands carelessly flail over the keys, with overall top-speed hindered by lousy form and less than stellar accuracy, overworking a few fingers while letting others go underused.
 It’s OK though!
 I catch all, well most, well… some of the typos!
-But now, thanks to this strange grid-like keyboard called the Preonic, I’m slowly but surely improving, and I’m loving every frustrating minute of it.
+But now, thanks to this strange grid-like "ortholinear" keyboard called the Preonic, I’m slowly but surely improving, and I’m loving every frustrating minute of it.

 The funny thing about modern-day computer keyboards, with their staggered horizontal rows and traditional QWERTY layouts, is that they have no real reason to look the way they do.
 These designs aren’t intended for comfort or efficiency.
 These now standard characteristics were designed for typewriters, to help ensure that the metal arms that pushed inked stamps into paper would be less likely to smash into each other and jam up while you type.
 Computer keyboards obviously aren’t subject to the same concerns but tend to stick to tradition for its own sake.